Mvrjustid/Hierarchical-HAR-PBD-IMWUT21/README.md

 **Description**

 - utilis.py: here I included some functions, including the Class-balanced Focal Categorical Cross-entropy (CFCC) loss and a function to build callbacks.
 The callbacks are used by me to automatically save the best results during training and Skip the current training if acc reaches 100%.
-- GC-LSTM.py: a basic GC-LSTM implementation, which could be adapted to be the PBD/HAR GC-LSTM.
+- gc-LSTM.py: a basic GC-LSTM implementation, which could be adapted to be the PBD/HAR GC-LSTM.
 - HierarchicalHAR-PBD.py: the hierarchical HAR-PBD architecture in its joint-training variant, see Section 5.3 of the paper.

 With the above codes, I believe you are not only ready to implement the methods proposed in our paper but also develop yours.

 ***

 ### Cite
-Feel benefited with our codes?
+Feel benefited?
-Please consider citing the following
+Please consider citing

     @article{wang2020leveraging,
 	     title={Leveraging Activity Recognition to Enable Protective Behavior Detection in Continuous Data},